 If you do forget to pack your own green ? plenty of street vendors sell beads and scarves and hats.

-If you decide to attend (which I recommend below), get up early to get a good spot for the famous St. Patrick’s Day Parade.
+If you decide to attend the Dublin St. Patrick’s Day Parade in 2020., get up early to get a good spot.

 No matter what, you’ll see some amazing floats (like the whale, pictured above!), energetic leprechauns, and a lot of drunk foreigners wearing green.